-Review the information below and then use some of the suggestions to develop a habit of reading together for 20 minutes every day.
+Review the information below and then use some of the suggestions to develop a habit of reading together as a family for 20 minutes every day.

 When it comes to reading, sometimes the very best reward is simply praising them for how well they did.
 Be specific about what you like-- you use so much expression; you listened so well when other family members were reading; you really brought the story to life with your interpretation of it, or I can see you getting better every time we read.

 Another idea is to tie the reward to something in the story.
 For example, if you read 'If you give a mouse a cookie . . .' have cookies and milk when you're done.
 If you read Dr. Seuss' 'Green Eggs and Ham' fix green eggs and ham for breakfast the next morning (or at least the green eggs!)